 (c) contain a statement that, save as disclosed, there has been no material change and no material new matter that has arisen since publication of the original PLS.

-7.16 In relation to an acquisition issue, if the consideration for the acquisition or offer is revised, resulting in the issue of a greater number of shares for which application for listing will be made, a supplementary PLS may be required.
+7.16 In relation to an acquisition issue, if the consideration for the acquisition or offer is revised, resulting in the issue of a greater number of shares than for which application for listing will be made, a supplementary PLS may be required.

 7.17 In relation to an offer that involves the exchange of securities for securities of another company, and the offer consideration is revised to include a new class of security for which an application for listing is to be made, only additional information applicable to the issue of the new class of securities must be contained in a supplementary PLS.

-Publication and announcement of PLS
+Publication and announcement of a PLS

-7.18 The PLS must be announced on SENS after approval by the JSE and published in the press in full or abridged form.
+7.18 The PLS must be announced on SENS in terms of the corporate actions timetables after approval by the JSE and published in the press in full or abridged form.
 The supplementary PLS must be announced through SENS, as soon as possible after approval by the JSE.

 7.19 Announcements relating to a PLS must state where copies of the PLS can be obtained.

+Announcement: Introduction

+7.7 The announcement must include the following:

+(a) the number and description of the securities to be listed;

+(b) the name, date of incorporation and registration number of the applicant;

+(c) the general nature of the main business or proposed main business carried on or to be carried on by the applicant and its subsidiaries;

+(d) the names and business addresses of the directors of the applicant;

+(e) a statement that the PLS can be inspected at its registered office, and in Johannesburg, and/or through a secure electronic manner at the election of the person requesting inspection for a reasonable period of time (being not less than 14 days);

+(f) if the press announcement is not a full PLS, a statement of such fact; and

+(g) a positive statement by the directors of the applicant issuer confirming that the level of free float has been achieved.

+Announcement: Offers for sale or subscription and placing

+7.8 The applicant must release an announcement in terms of 7.7, save that 7.77(g) is not applicable and must be replaced with the following:

+(a) where all the securities that are the subject of an offer are intended to be offered only to the holders of securities of the applicant, with or without the right to renounce in favour of other persons:

+(i) the issue price of such securities;

+(ii) the ratio in which such securities will be offered to the holders of securities entitled to accept the offer; and

+(iii) the last day to trade to ensure registration on the record date; and

+(b) the last day for subscribing.

+7.9 The announcement dealing with the outcome of the offer, subscription or placing before the date of listing must include a positive statement by the directors of the applicant issuer that the required level of free float has been achieved.

+Material objections

+7.10 The sponsor and the applicant issuer must immediately inform the JSE in writing of any material objections which have been reported/notified to the sponsor or applicant issuer, regarding the listing of the applicant issuer during the period from the release date of the listing announcement and up to the submission of the Part II documents in terms of Section 16.

 Appendix 1 to Section 7: Disclosure for a PLS: